Jaouan/reviews/README.md

 # Reviews

-Dashboard for GitLab Merge Requests, deployable everywhere, including GitLab Pages.
+Dashboard for GitLab Merge Requests and Github Pull Requests, deployable everywhere.
 **👉 Also available on [reviews.jaouan.dev](https://reviews.jaouan.dev).**

 ## ✨ Features

-- **Merge Requests Overview**: Track all your MRs in one place with ease.
+- **Pull/Merge Requests Overview**: Track all your MRs and PRs in one place with ease.
 - **Advanced Filtering**: Quickly find relevant MRs using Lucene filters.

 ## 🛠️ Installation